afkaf/learn-rust/README.md

-# Master Rust: From Basics to Advanced
+# Learn Rust: From Basics to Advanced

 A comprehensive and structured lesson plan covering all key aspects of Rust programming, from introductory concepts to advanced features and real-world applications.
 Perfect for learners aiming to fully understand and excel in Rust.

+**This is a work in progress and new content will be added over time.**

 ## Table of Contents